4 Best Day Trips to Giethoorn from Amsterdam

 Landscape of Giethoorn| ©punster Huang

-• Be aware of the language.
+• Please note the language.
 Most tours are offered in English, Dutch and French.

 • Be aware of the transportation service.
 Transfers from your hotel or accommodation are often offered from the A10 ring road.
 When booking a tour, check if your hotel is included in the pick-up area.
 In any case, getting around Amsterdam is easy.
 Options range from bicycles to cabs to reasonably priced buses.